-Figure 1: (a) An ontology structure for a single protein.
+Fig. 1. (a) An ontology structure for a single protein.
 This hypothetical protein has been positively annotated to GO term 9102 and, therefore by definition, is also positively annotated to GO term 42364, the parent of 9102.
 The darker shading at term 9231 indicates that this protein has been negatively annotated to that term.
 The protein is unknown at the two unshaded terms. (b) A (simple) complete chain graph model with three proteins.
-Each protein is modeled by an ontology of size three, with different types of evidence present at each protein.
+Each protein is modeled by an ontology of size five, with different types of evidence present at each protein.
+Also shown are examples of the model functions P, ψ and φ , defined in Equation (1), corresponding to some model elements.

 A common set of methods for inferring protein functions relies on the notion of similarity among proteins.
-Namely, similar proteins are more likely to share common functional aspects (terms in the GO notation) compared to the proteins with less similarity.
-The notion of similarity may utilize primary and post-primary sequence homology [13, 14, 19, 23], similarity in short signaling motifs, amino acid composition and expression data [15, 3, 16] implying subcellular localization, and protein-protein interactions [7, 22], among others [20].
+Namely, similar proteins are more likely to share common functional aspects (terms in the GO notation) than proteins with less similarity.
+The notion of similarity may utilize primary and post-primary sequence homology (Liu and Rost, 2001, 2003; Pruess et al., 2003; Whisstock and Lesk, 2003), similarity in short signaling motifs, amino acid composition and expression data (Nakai and Horton, 1999; Drawid and Gerstein, 2000; Nair et al., 2003) implying subcellular localization, and protein-protein interactions (Galperin and Koonin, 2000; Valencia and Pazos, 2002), among others (Rost, 2003).

-Similar to [4, 5, 6, 12] we encode the ability of our model to transfer function among similar proteins using a probabilistic graphical representation of a Markov Random Field (MRF) [8]; proteins are pairwise linked if they are considered to be similar rather than dissimilar.
+Similar to Deng et al. (2002, 2003, 2004) and Letovsky and Kasif (2003), we encode the ability of our model to transfer function among similar proteins using a probabilistic graphical representation of a Markov random field (MRF) (Geman and Geman, 1984); proteins are pairwise linked if they are considered to be similar rather than dissimilar.
 The notion of similarity, however, is associative, not directional as is the case with GO.
 Thus our complete model has two kinds of links: directed and undirected.
-Consequently, we define a chain graph model [11], a hybrid between a Bayesian Network and a MRF.
-This is illustrated in Figure 1(b).
+Consequently, we define a chain graph model (Lauritzen, 1996), a hybrid between a Bayesian Network and a MRF.
+This is illustrated in Figure 1b.

 If two proteins meet the criterion for similarity and are therefore linked by an undirected edge, then they are pairwise linked at each term of GO.
-Linking between proteins across all terms of GO enables the information about functional similarity to be potentially reinforced from multiple levels as well as multiple proteins.
+Establishing links between proteins across all terms of GO enables the information about functional similarity to be potentially reinforced from multiple levels as well as multiple proteins.

-3 Algorithm
+3 ALGORITHM